rpellerin/rpellerin.github.io/content/marathon-de-paris-2025-race-report.md

 - My secondary goal was to finish under 3h15'.
 - My third goal was to PR (personal record) and beat [my previous time]({filename}/mon-premier-marathon-recit-d-une-course-parfaite.md) (3h27').

 To be honest, I knew before starting that my main goal was a little unrealistic.
 I was going to set that pace on my watch and try to hold it, despite the many ups and downs of the course.
-The total elevation of that marathon is nearing 300 meters, so very challenging.
+The total elevation gain of that marathon is nearing 300 meters, so very challenging.

 <figure class="center">
 <img src="{static}/images/marathon-de-paris-2025/profile.jpg" alt="Graph showing the profile of the course" />